 Music for development (M4D) is a novel initiative, conceptualized by DevInsights, which underlines the use of Music in it’s most popular format, for making effective and sustainable change in current knowledge, attitude, behavior and practices.
 DevInsights successfully piloted M4D model, which can be replicated or scaled-up in different settings, sectors and geographies.

 A Behaviour Change Communication (BCC) Tool for WASH

 From infancy to adulthood, through multiple transitions in our lives, from rosy to rocky, music is a part of all.
 We know we like a song when we find our feet tapping to a tune, our heads nodding and fingers clicking to the rhythm.
-We carry the lyrics in our mind not fully understanding how those words imprinted in our subconscious influence our understanding of things and our actions.
+We carry the lyrics in our mind not fully understanding how those words imprinted in our subconscious mind influencing our understanding of things and our actions.
 It will be extremely naive for anyone to assume that music has a purpose only for entertainment’s sake.
 At various times it has become a tool to promote an idea, empower communities, communicate sentiments and control demeanour.
-We know how Mozart’s music has been used in that past to direct appropriate behaviour among young offenders, how punk rock became a strong tool for communicating, rebelling and empowering women.
-Scholars have time and again emphasised the connection of music and neuroscience and how it can be used for a deep seated change in human behaviour and for human development.
+We know how Mozart’s music has been used in the past to direct appropriate behaviour among young offenders, how punk rock became a strong tool for communicating, rebelling and empowering women.
+Scholars have time and again emphasised the connection of music and neuroscience and how it can be used for a deep-seated change in human behaviour and for human development.
 Music for Development (M4D) aims for such an efficient and long lasting impact in support of Swachch Bharat Abhiyan.